SCOPE OF THIS CHAPTER

 This section deals with children who are subject to Children in Need Plans and who move to another local authority.
 The principles apply to local authorities in the circumstances of both transferring out and receiving in Children in Need.

-For Children Looked After see Out of Area Placements Pocedure.
+For Our Children, see Out of Area Placements Pocedure.

 - When a Child in Need moves from one local authority area to another, the Children Act 1989 is clear that the responsibility for safeguarding and promoting the welfare of the child lies with the local authority where the child is to be found;